 I’m veering slightly off niche for this post, but after spending six months in an all-consuming fog of nausea and exhaustion it feels a bit weird for me not to say anything about it.
-I also wanted to share support, resources and perhaps a tiny bit of hope for anyone going through extreme pregnancy sickness – it’s one of the hardest things I’ve ever had to go through and an extremely lonely place to be.
+I felt it was important for me to share the support, resources and perhaps a tiny bit of hope for anyone going through extreme pregnancy sickness – it’s one of the hardest things I’ve ever had to go through and can be an extremely lonely place to be.
 Here are my tips on how to survive Hyperemesis Gravidarum.

-At the end of May I discovered that I was pregnant with our third child.
-I’d suffered with nausea with our first kiddo and Hyperemesis Gravidarum (HG) with our second baby until around 17 weeks, so our decision making to go for a third had to take into account the debilitating sickness that I knew I would suffer from.
+At the end of May 2020 I discovered that I was pregnant with our third child.
+I’d suffered with nausea with our first daughter and Hyperemesis Gravidarum (HG) with our second daughter, both until around 17 weeks, so our decision-making to go for a third had taken into account the debilitating sickness I knew I was going to suffer from.

-When pregnant with HG previously, I’d been signed off work for 9 weeks, unable to get out of bed, eat, drink or look after my eldest child – I was intensely ill twenty-four hours a day for a long three months.
+When pregnant with HG previously, I’d been signed off work for 9 weeks, constantly throwing up, unable to get out of bed, eat, drink or look after my eldest child – I was intensely ill twenty-four hours a day for a long three months.
+Information online was sparse and I really struggled through.

-With time rose-tinting my unfavourable pregnancy memories, and keen for a third child, I spent months in advance of conceiving psyching myself up for the predicted sickness, reading, listening to Hyperemesis podcasts, watching Youtube videos and googling the hell out of possible ways to ease, prevent, or survive Hyperemesis Gravidarum, the most hideousness form of pregnancy sickness.
+With time rose-tinting my unfavourable pregnancy memories, and keen for a third child, I spent months in advance of conceiving psyching myself up for the anticipated sickness.
+I tried to prepare by reading, listening to Hyperemesis podcasts, watching Youtube videos and googling the hell out of possible ways to ease, prevent, or survive Hyperemesis Gravidarum, the most hideous form of pregnancy sickness.

 *Disclaimer: This article contains the odd affiliate link, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.